farhanmustar/windows-config/README.md

 ```powershell
 sudo choco install <software_name>
 ```

+## Configure Hyper-V
+Hyper-V is not turn on by default.
+Enable it:
+* Search and start "Turn Window features on or off"
+* Tick Hyper-V option.

+### Optional Workflow Note
+Configure new virtual switch (default switch need to use dhcp for internet and external network)
+* Open Hyper-V Manager after reboot.
+* Add new virtual switch and named is as "192.168.5.1"
+* Search and start "View network connections".
+* Configure new vEthernet(192.168.5.1) with static ip of 192.168.5.1.

+When adding new virtual machine
+* Suffix it name with default ip such as 192.168.5.2
+* Add new network adapter and connect to "192.168.5.1" switch.
+* Start virtual machine and configure the adpater to be the assigned ip.

 ## Configure Keyboard Shortcut.
 * Note: if app delay start when pressing shortcut, open menu and search for background apps.
 Then disable all except used one.